sharanair29/ELT_Project/README.md

-Mock APIs were used for two data sources as below:
+Mock APIs were used for two data sources in the formats as below:

 Source 1 : Profile